-COLUMBIA, SC – Following a successful weekend of camping and eclipse-related activities, the Indian Waters Council of the Boy Scouts of America wants to thank all the many donors and volunteers who made Camp Eclipse possible.
+COLUMBIA, SC – Following a successful weekend of camping and eclipse-related activities using the tactical flashlight amazon, the Indian Waters Council of the Boy Scouts of America wants to thank all the many donors and volunteers who made Camp Eclipse possible.

 A significant donation from the Dominion Energy Charitable Foundation of $10,000 made Camp Eclipse possible.
 Because of Dominion Energy’s grant, Camp Barstow, the Council’s summer camp property where Camp Eclipse was hosted, could have most of their activity stations open for Scouts and their families to enjoy.

 “Dominion Energy was proud to support this once in a lifetime event in our community,” said Kristen Beckham, External Affairs Representative of Dominion Energy.
 “Hundreds of families from across the East Coast were able to experience the eclipse at Boy Scout Camp Barstow in a fun, educational and safe environment.”